Explore ways to buy Northvolt stock as the IPO approaches. Get access to select pre-IPO startups at Equitybee.

 Founded by former Tesla executive Peter Carlsson, Northvolt aims to support global electric vehicle expansion in the coming decades.

-It seeks to balance the global automotive battery supply in competition with Asia and North American manufacturers by scaling battery manufacturing in Europe.
+It seeks to enhance the global automotive battery supply in competition with Asia and North American manufacturers by scaling battery manufacturing in Europe.

 In December 2021, Northvolt produced the first European-designed and manufactured lithium-ion battery for electric vehicles in its gigafactory in Skellefteå, northern Sweden.